International Diploma in Botanic Garden Education

 Participants will be sent, on request, a list of suitable accommodation in the area.
 Participants are responsible for booking their own accommodation and the costs of accommodation are not included in the course fee.

-Estimated cost of accommodation for 2012 is £150 per week – this is subject to change.
+Estimated cost of accommodation for 2016 is approximately £150 per week – this is subject to change.

 Participates will also need funding to cover subsistence costs.
 This is to cover all lunches and evening meals, and any additional transport.

-Estimated subsistence cost for 2012 is £100 per week – this is subject to change.
+Estimated subsistence cost for 2016 is approximately £100 per week – this is subject to change.

 For many participants, the course is their first time in the UK, so the itinerary includes opportunities for various social outings and events, for example to the theatre, museums, or tours of London.
 These may be arranged by the course organisers or participants.